 Traveling with your dog can be a fun bonding experience for you both.
 But, it can also be stressful, especially if you don’t plan ahead.
 There are plenty of places that are dog-friendly, but even more that are not.
 You don’t want to be caught out on a trip with your pup without a place to stay, or eat, or have anything to do because everywhere you try to go doesn’t allow pets.
 Starting your research early and using a dog-friendly travel guide can help take the stress out of traveling and ensure you and your dog will be welcomed with open arms.
 If you’re headed to the “Tar Heel State”, use this North Carolina dog-friendly travel guide to plan an adventure you both will enjoy:

 A big part of the fun of traveling is exploring new places, having new experiences, and going on fun adventures.
 You may be welcome in almost every attraction, but your dog won’t be.
 But, if you fill your trip itinerary with dog-friendly attractions, then you know your pup will be welcome to join you on whatever you decide to do.
-Here are a few dog-friendly attractions to help you plan some fun activities:
+Here are a few dog-friendly activities to help you plan in some extra fun:

 If your travels take you into Franklin, consider a visit to the Gold City Gem Mine.
 You can pan for gold and mine for gems with the Smoky Mountains as your background.
 Anything you find can be inspected and mounted on-site for you to take home.
 Plus, your dog is welcome to join you as long as they are leashed and well-behaved.